mitogen-hq/mitogen/docs/ansible.rst

   connection to host closed`` to appear in ``stderr`` output of every executed command.
 This never manifests with the Mitogen extension.

+* Asynchronous jobs execute in a thread of the single target Python interpreter.
+In future this will be replaced with subprocesses, as it's likely some use cases spawn many asynchronous jobs.

 Configuration
 -------------